 - Low gastric acid – A condition known as Hypochlorhydria is a deficiency of hydrochloric acid in the stomach.
 Due to this problem, usually from old age or medications, the body has a harder time breaking down and absorbing nutrients.

 It’s not uncommon for people to need a little bit of time to adapt to their new diet and digestive enzymes can help speed up this process.
-I’ve written an article about people who are vegan and experiencing stomach pain, which I encourage you to take off for more tips on how to improve digestion on the diet.
+I’ve researched and written an article about people who are vegan and experiencing stomach pain, which you should definitely check out so you can avoid these issues.

 #1.
 Nested – Super Enzymes to help improve the digestive system